GTN Xpress is a fossil fuel industry scheme to pump more fracked gas into an existing pipeline that cuts across the Northwest.

 FERC eventually approved GTN Xpress in October 2023, but not without sharp criticism from pipeline communities and elected officials.

-Columbia Riverkeeper, along with Rogue Climate, is challenging FERC’s approval of GTN Xpress in federal court, represented by Crag Law Center and Earthjustice.
+Columbia Riverkeeper, along with Rogue Climate, challenged FERC’s approval of GTN Xpress in federal court, represented by Crag Law Center and Earthjustice.

-The states of Washington and Oregon are also pursuing a separate legal challenge, due to FERC’s refusal to consider state climate and energy laws in its analysis.
+The states of Washington and Oregon pursued a separate legal challenge, due to FERC’s refusal to consider state climate and energy laws in its analysis.